 I know what you’re thinking: Really Tash?
 Epsom salts??
 That sure doesn’t sound all that detoxing…

-Let me assure you that it IS detoxing.
+Let me assure you that it is QUITE detoxing.
 Especially when done 2-3 times per week.
 Seriously guys, how can you NOT enjoy a relaxing bath?
 Go on and treat yourself dagnabit!
+WHy not enjoy yourself while getting rid of impurities?

 Epsom salt contains magnesium sulfate, an important mineral compound that helps balance the body’s many biological processes and helps to flush toxins from the skin, our largest and most porous detoxifying organ.
 Simply soaking in a hot bath with 2-3 cups of dissolved Epsom salts can assist in removing harmful impurities from your body in about 10-15 minutes.